anira-project/anira/docs/sphinx/getting_started.rst

 Multi Tensor Processing Example
 -------------------------------

-Some neural network models require multiple input tensors or produce multiple output tensors.
-For example, a model might need both audio data and control parameters as inputs, or output both processed audio and confidence scores.
-Anira provides flexible methods to handle such models through its multi-tensor processing capabilities.
+Some neural network models take several input tensors or produce several output tensors: audio and a control vector in, processed audio and a confidence score out, or a hidden state that the model returns and expects back on its next call.
+Every tensor of the model file has a **role**, and the role says how the tensor travels between your code and the model:

-An important distinction in multi-tensor processing is between **streamable** and **non-streamable** tensors:

-- **Streamable tensors**: Contain data that varies over time (e.g., audio samples, time-series data).
-They can have multiple channels.
-- **Non-streamable tensors**: Contain static parameters or metadata (e.g., control parameters, configuration values, global settings).
-They have the shape the model file gives them and travel whole; a Channel axis is one of that shape's axes and may have any extent.
+- **Streamed** (``"role": "streamed"``, the default): data that varies over time, with exactly one Time axis.
+You hand the handler blocks of samples of any size; anira buffers them, forms the model's window (hop plus context) and hands the result back the same way.
+A Channel axis of any extent maps onto the ring's channels: a stereo stream is one tensor of two channels.
+- **Static** (``"role": "static"``): one whole value per inference, no Time axis.
+Control parameters, an embedding, a class vector, a confidence score.
+You set an input whole, in the spec's shape and dtype, and read an output whole; a Channel axis is just an axis of that shape and may have any extent.
+The value set last is the one every later inference sees, and the value read is the one the latest completed inference produced.
+- **State** (``"role": "state"``): a pair, an output the model expects back in one of its inputs on the next inference (a recurrent network's hidden state, a streaming convolution's cache).
+  The input names the output it is fed from (``"state_source"``); anira feeds and captures the pair itself, and your code never sees it.
+Section 3.4 of the :doc:`usage` guide has the bundled ``StatefulAccumulatorNetwork`` as the worked example.
+- **Buffer** (``"role": "buffer"``): a whole submitted buffer is one model tensor, with no
+  windowing: an image, a whole utterance.
+This is the tensor of the *Async* contract; under a *Hard* contract, the real-time contract this page uses, a Buffer spec is refused at prepare in this pre-release.

-Here's how to configure and process multi-tensor models with anira.
-The model file names every tensor and gives the two control tensors the ``static`` role (one value per inference, no time axis); the streamed tensors carry a window:
+The model file below names every tensor and gives the two control tensors the ``static`` role; the two streamed tensors carry a window:

 .. code-block:: json
     :caption: multi_tensor.model.json